Placemaking in South Ayrshire

 It's important for us to understand both the existing, and potential, strengths of our places.
 This can help us to make good decisions and allow us to target resources where they are needed most.

-Together with our communities, the Council is developing new plans that will highlight key issues and identify the actions that need to be happen to address these.
+Together with our communities, we are developing new plans that will highlight key issues and identify the actions that need to happen to address these.

 In order for this new approach to placemaking to be successful, it's essential that our local communities are at the heart of the preparation of the plans.
 Placemaking is for everyone with an interest in a local area, and will be delivered by the community, council and partner organisations.

 We have piloted this new approach in Ayr North and Girvan.
 Community Conversations were held in 2019 and 2020 to confirm the community's priorities in these areas.
 These conversations have informed a Place Plan for each location that highlight local priorities and actions for change.
 The final place plans, can be found at the links below.